Rental and Hire Equipment Monitoring with

 Compact and concealable, the Oyster2 is covertly secured to any non-powered asset to monitor location, run hours, and more.
 When equipment is stationary, the device enters sleep mode, switching the update rate to only twice per day until movement occurs to conserve battery life and optimize data usage.

 “The Oyster2 is a great device because you can slap it on anything, integration is simple, and we don’t have to do an intrusive install, which saves time and money,” says Hirsch.
 “The ability to configure the devices to meet our particular use case, depending on what asset it is secured to, is also key.”

 With OEM Server, Kennards Hire is able to provision and manage their Digital Matter devices at scale, with over-the-air firmware management, device health monitoring and debugging logs, remote installation tools, and much more.

 “OEM Server is probably one of the significant pieces that we find provides that additional value over others,” says Hirsch.
 “We are able to take complete control over the devices and the data they collect.
-The power of the whole ecosystem – from the device to OEM Server, is why we went with Digital Matter devices.”
+The power of the whole ecosystem – from devices and device management, to integration and support, is why we partner with Digital Matter.”

 Kennards Hire’s IoT adoption has also resulted in new revenue opportunities, particularly replenishment and removal services.